ergest/sql_patterns/Part 1 - Core Principles/Chapter 3. Joining Data.md

 	revision_date;
 ```

 Now we get 72 rows!!
 If you scan the results, you'll notice several where both the `user_name` and the `user_id` are `NULL` which means they're unknown.
 These could be people who made changes to that post and then deleted their accounts.
-Notice how the `inner join` was filtering them out?
+Notice how the `INNER JOIN` was filtering them out?
 That's what I mean by data reduction which we discussed previously.

 Suppose we only want to see users with a reputation of higher than 50.
 That's seems pretty straightforward just add the condition to the where clause
 ```